-I am listing this along with two more HOB filters here for two reasons: affordability and proper way of use.
+I am listing this along with one more HOB filter here for two reasons: affordability and proper way of use.

-In general hangback filters are inexpensive compared to a canister.
+In general “hang on back” filters are inexpensive compared to a canister one.

-In a canister, you pay for stronger filtration, durability, and silence.
+With a canister filter, you pay for stronger filtration, durability, and silence.

-Still, HOBs should not be underestimated as they are perfect for smaller tanks that are not overstocked (though we all end up overstocking at some point…).
+Still, HOB filters should not be underestimated as they are perfect for small fish tanks that are not overstocked (though we all end up overstocking at some point…).

 By approaching the maintenance properly you will still end up with a quiet fish tank filtration.